-It is certainly true that the working people will ask neither me nor Mülberger whether in the actual seizure they will "worship redemption sooner than immediate expropriation".
+It is certainly true that the working people will ask neither me nor Mülberger whether in the actual seizure they will "worship redemption sooner than immediate expropriation."
 In all probability they will prefer not to "worship" at all.
-However, there never was any question of the actual seizure of all the instruments of labour by the working people, but only of Mülberger's assertion (page 17) that "the whole content of the solution of the housing question is comprised in the word redemption".
+However, there never was any question of the actual seizure of all the instruments of labour by the working people, but only of Mülberger's assertion (p.
+17) that "the whole content of the solution of the housing question is comprised in the word redemption."
 If he now declares this redemption to be extremely doubtful, what was the sense in giving the two of us and our readers all this unnecessary trouble?

-Moreover, it must be pointed out that the "actual seizure" of all the instruments of labour, the taking possession of industry as a whole by the working people, is the exact opposite of the Proudhonist "redemption".
-In the latter case the individual worker becomes the owner of dwelling, the peasant farm, the instruments of labour; in the former case, the "working people" remain the collective owner of the houses, factories and instruments of labour, and will hardly permit their use, at least during a transitional period, by individuals or associations without compensation for the cost.
-In the same way, the abolition of property in land is not the abolition of ground rent but its transfer, if in a modified form, to society.
-The actual seizure of all the instruments of labour by the working people, therefore, does not at all preclude the retention of rent relations.
+Moreover, it must be pointed out that the "actual seizure" of all the instruments of labour, the seizure of industry as a whole by the working people, is the exact opposite of the Proudhonist "redemption."
+Under the latter, the individual worker becomes the owner of the dwelling, the peasant farm, the instruments of labour; under the former, the "working people" remain the collective owners of the houses, factories and instruments of labour, and will hardly permit their use, at least during a transitional period, by individuals or associations without compensation for the cost.
+Just as the abolition of property in land is not the abolition of ground rent but its transfer, although in a modified form, to society.
+The actual seizure of all the instruments of labour by the working people, therefore, does not at all exclude the retention of the rent relation.